Language Model

 For more information, see Language Model output types.

-If you don't want to use the Agent component's built-in LLMs, you can use a language model component to connect your preferred model:
+If you don't want to use the Agent component's built-in LLM, you can use a language model component to connect your preferred model:

 -